robinhood/faust/docs/userguide/agents.rst

-Starting multiple workers for your application means the agent is running on multiple machines at the same time, and each agent instance will be receiving a portion of the stream.
+Starting multiple workers for your application means the agent is running on many machines at the same time, and each agent instance will be receiving a portion of the stream.

 .. topic:: Partitioning

     When an agent reads from a topic, the stream is partitioned based on the key of the message.
-For example the stream could have keys that are account ids, and values that are high scores, and then partitioning means that any message with the same account_id key will be delivered to the same agent instance.
+For example, the stream could have keys that are account ids, and values that are high scores, and then partitioning means that any message with the same account_id key will always be delivered to the same agent instance.

     Sometimes you'll have to repartition the stream, to ensure you are